 AMS Aeronautical mobile service

-AMT Aeronautical mobile telemetry

 The ITU Radiocommunication Assembly,

 considering

-a) that systems and networks operating in the aeronautical mobile service (AMS) are used for broadband, airborne data-links to support remote sensing, e.g. earth sciences, land management, energy distribution, etc., applications;
+a) that systems and networks operating in the aeronautical mobile service (AMS) are used for airborne data-links, including video to support remote sensing, e.g. earth sciences, land management, disaster management, etc., applications;

-b) that systems and networks operating in AMS are also used for narrow-band, airborne data-links;

-c) that the physics of the propagation of electromagnetic energy, the availability of hardware components, etc., within the 1 750-1 850 MHz frequency range facilitates the use of current or planned operating systems and networks for such applications;
+b) that AMS has been and is currently operating in the 1 780-1 850 MHz frequency range based on the applications, availability of hardware components, and propagation characteristics, the 1 780-1 850 MHz frequency range facilitates the use of current or planned operating systems and networks for such applications;

 recognizing

-a) that the frequency range 1 750-1 850 MHz is allocated on a primary basis in all three ITU regions to the Fixed, mobile service;
+a) that the frequency range 1 710-1 980 MHz is allocated on a primary basis in all three ITU regions to the Fixed and Mobile services;

-b) that other radio services are allocated on either a primary or secondary basis in all or parts of the frequency range 1 750-1 850 MHz all three ITU regions;

-c) that technical characteristics and protection criteria for aeronautical mobile telemetry systems are contained in this Recommendation;
+b) that RR No. 5.384A and 5.388 identifies the use of the 1 710-2 025 MHz band for International Mobile Telecommunications (IMT);

+c) that identification of the 1 710-2 025 MHz band for IMT, does not preclude the use of this band by any application of the services to which they are allocated and does not establish priority in the Radio Regulations;

+d) that RR No. 5.386 provides a primary allocation to the space operation (Earth-to-space) and space research (Earth-to-space) services in Region 2 (except Mexico), in Australia, Guam, India, Indonesia and Japan on a primary basis, subject to agreement obtained under No. 9.21, having particular regard to troposcatter systems;

 recommends

 1 that the technical characteristics and protection criteria for systems operating in the AMS given in the Annex 1 should be used in performing sharing and compatibility analyses.

-2 that the following Note is considered as part of this Recommendation.

 1 Introduction

-Systems and networks operating in the AMS are used for broadband, airborne data-links to support remote sensing, etc., applications.
-Aeronautical mobile data links are operated between ground stations and aircraft stations, or between aircraft stations equipped with AMS data links (ADL).
+Systems and networks operating in the AMS are used for airborne data-links to support remote sensing, etc., applications.
+Aeronautical mobile data link systems are operated between ground stations and aircraft stations.

-Annex 1 decribes the technical characteristics of aerunatical data links (ADL).
+Annex 1 decribes the technical characteristics of aeronautical mobile systems (AMS) at 1 780-1 850 MHz band.

 Annex 1 Technical characteristics and protection criteria of AMS data links (ADL)

+in the band 1 780-1 850 MHz

-1 Operational deployment for AMS data links (ADL)
+1 Operational deployment for AMS data links (ADL) in the band 1 780-1 850 MHz

-Aeronautical mobile data links are operated between ground stations and aircraft stations, or between aircraft stations equipped with AMS data links (ADL) and can be deployed anywhere within a country whose administration has authorized their use in accordance with regulations.
+Aeronautical mobile data links are operated between ground stations and aircraft stations, and can be deployed anywhere within a country whose administration has authorized their use in accordance with regulations.

 ADL includes transmission from and to, either aircraft stations or a ground terminal considered as an aeronautical station.
-These transmissions could use bidirectional air-to-ground links, or relay through another airborne platform using an air-to-air data link.
+These transmissions could use bidirectional air-to-ground links.
 Links can be either simplex or duplex.
 The link lengths vary greatly in these applications.
 Although some of the link lengths may be relatively short, many of the link lengths approach the radio line-of-sight distance.
-The operational altitude of airborne platforms equipped with these ADLs can vary up to [15,000]m.
+The operational altitude of airborne platforms equipped with these ADLs can vary up to 20 000 m.

 The ground terminals may be at a permanent location or they may be transportable.
 Transportable ground terminals can be moved to meet operational needs and the duration of use while it remains at a particular location is dependent upon operational requirements.